EmbraceLife/My_Journey_on_Kaggle/Playground Series Season 3, Episode 1.md

 - what's new in this version 8? (adding a new model `catboost` to mix), see [cell](https://www.kaggle.com/code/radek1/eda-training-a-first-model-submission?scriptVersionId=115453015&cellId=23)
 - how to build and train a catboost model, see [cell](https://www.kaggle.com/code/radek1/eda-training-a-first-model-submission?scriptVersionId=115453015&cellId=24)
 - what interesting came out of this new model, see [cell](https://www.kaggle.com/code/radek1/eda-training-a-first-model-submission?scriptVersionId=115453015&cellId=25)
+- I have implemented catboost model built a few ensembles, [version](https://www.kaggle.com/code/danielliao/eda-training-a-first-model-submission/notebook?scriptVersionId=115647583), and the submission files generated on this [version](https://www.kaggle.com/code/danielliao/eda-training-a-first-model-submission?scriptVersionId=115626126)

 <mark style="background: #FF5582A6;">Q&A</mark>

-- what does `squared=False` in `mean_squared_error(y_val, preds, squared=False)` do?
+- what does `squared=False` in `mean_squared_error(y_val, preds, squared=False)` do? see answer [here](https://www.kaggle.com/code/danielliao/eda-training-a-first-model-submission?scriptVersionId=115649311&cellId=11)
-- Why Radek consider catboost is doing amazingly even when its score is slightly worse than LGBMregressor? my hypothesis proposed and answered [here](https://www.kaggle.com/code/radek1/eda-training-a-first-model-submission/comments#2088071)
+- 💥 ⭐ Why Radek consider catboost is doing amazingly even when its score is slightly worse than LGBMregressor? my hypothesis proposed and answered [here](https://www.kaggle.com/code/radek1/eda-training-a-first-model-submission/comments#2088071)
+- why catboost can perform well equally as LGBMregressor with specific params after hyperparameter search? checkout [catboost.ai](https://catboost.ai/) 😍

 <mark style="background: #FF5582A6;">Todos</mark>